|

 drug, including what one did and / or said.
 Other people,

-such as family members, often inform Ambiem users of their
+such as family members, often inform Ambien users of the

-actions and / or words while they were under the drug's influence.
+actions they took and / or words they spoke while they were under the drug's influence.

 Sleep eating